Diagnosis-related group: History

 The prospective payment system implemented as DRGs had been designed to limit the share of hospital revenues derived from the Medicare program budget.
 In 1982 the US Congress passed Tax Equity and Fiscal Responsibility Act with provisions to reform Medicare payment, and in 1983, an amendment was passed to use DRGs for Medicare, with HCFA (now CMS) maintaining the definitions.

 In 1988, New York state passed legislation instituting DRG-based payments for all non-Medicare patients.
 This legislation required that the New York State Department of Health (NYS DOH) evaluate the applicability of Medicare DRGs to a non-Medicare population.
 This evaluation concluded that the Medicare DRGs were not adequate for a non-Medicare population.
 Based on this evaluation, the NYS DOH entered into an agreement with 3M to research and develop all necessary DRG modifications.
 The modifications resulted in the initial APDRG, which differed from the Medicare DRG in that it provided support for transplants, high-risk obstetric care, nutritional disorders, and pediatrics along with support for other populations.
 One challenge in working with the APDRG groupers is that there is no set of common data/formulas that is shared across all states as there is with CMS.
 Each state maintains its own information.

 The history, design, and classification rules of the DRG system, as well as its application to patient discharge data and updating procedures, are presented in the CMS DRG Definitions Manual (Also known as the Medicare DRG Definitions Manual and the Grouper Manual).
 A new version generally appears every October.
 The 20.0 version appeared in 2002.

-In 2007, author Rick Mayes described DRGs as:
+In 2007, Rick Mayes described DRGs as: